Increase Decision-Making Momentum Through Data — with 5 Analyses to Try.

 Your career success depends on your ability to have a growth mindset — that is, “a belief that our basic abilities can be developed and improved through dedication and hard work,” writes Tchiki Davis ,Ph.D. for Psychology Today.
 A growth mindset, above all, means that you’re adaptable to change.

-The skills that you’re building up as a product manager — and consequently, the impact that you have on the rest of your organization — are always in a state of development.
+Your product manager skills — and consequently, the impact that you have on the rest of your organization — are always in a state of development.

 - As your product gets better, your revenues grow — and as your revenues grow, your company evolves too